ToolJet/ToolJet/docs/versioned_docs/version-2.19.0/data-sources/grpc.md

 </div>

-Once you have added the gRPC from the global datasource page, you'll find it on the query panel of the application.
+Once you have added the gRPC from the data source page, you'll find it on the query panel of the application.

 <div style={{textAlign: 'center'}}>